pnucolab/VarCas-OFFinder/docs/userguide/01-installation.rst

   pip install —no-cache-dir -r requirements.txt

-Download the Cas-OFFinder binary file and extract and save it in the same directory with vcf-cas-offinder.py:
+Download the Cas-OFFinder binary file from https://github.com/snugel/cas-offinder/releases/tag/2.4.1 and extract and save it in the same directory with vcf-cas-offinder.py:

 .. code-block:: bash